-As a rule, highly bio-diverse vegetation develops mostly in low-fertility soils.
-On former agricultural land, in which phosphorus availability levels are high because of years of fertilisation, the soil nutrient fertility hampers the development of high bio-diversity.
-The excavation of phosphorus-rich soil (earth removal) is not only a costly measure, but not always possible, due to local cultural-historical and/or archaeological considerations, or because of the negative impact on local water management.
-Alternatives to excavation are therefore important.
+Species rich vegetation generally develops on nutrient poor soils.
+On former agricultural land, in which phosphorus availability levels are high because of years of fertilisation, the development of species rich vegetation is hampered.
+The excavation of these phosphorus-rich soils is not only a costly measure, but is also not always possible, due to local cultural-historical and/or archaeological values, or because of negative impact on local water management.
+Alternative measures to excavation are therefore important.